Insights > Category > Posted: 2025-Mar-21, Updated: 2025-Mar-21

 Metal doors feature simple panel embossing and smooth (non-textured) painted surfaces.
 They are considered the least customizable of the three available materials.

-Fibreglass doors offer a great compromise to steel and wood doors.
-Their faux wood grain look and well-defined panel embossments leave plenty of room for customization which can simulate a natural, stained or painted look.
+Fibreglass doors offer a great compromise between steel and wood doors.
+Their faux wood grain look and well-defined panel embossments leave plenty of room for customisation, which can simulate a natural, stained or painted look.

-Wood doors have a visually appealing warm traditional look.
-Each door is often the result of the assembly of several wooden component pieces making the manufacturing process more sizing flexible.
-A door can be customized to be wider, higher and even thicker than the standard sizes offered by steel and fibreglass line manufacturing processes.
+Wood doors have a visually appealing, warm, traditional look.
+Each door is often the result of the assembly of several wooden component pieces, making the manufacturing process more flexible.
+A door can be customised to be wider, higher and even thicker than the standard sizes offered by steel and fibreglass line manufacturing processes.

 Cost